 Lama Jampa to teach in Manchester

-While anyone with a serious interest in Buddhism is welcome to attend the teaching, the initiation is open only to those who have taken refuge, i.e. made a formal commitment to Buddhism.
+At 2.30pm on Sunday 10 December, Lama Jampa will bestow the initiation of Vajrakilaya.
+Anyone with a serious interest in Buddhism is welcome to attend the teaching but the initiation is only open to those who have made a formal commitment to Buddhism by taking refuge.

 Tickets must be booked online: December 2023 tickets

 Saturday teachings and Sunday initiation £55.
 Saturday teachings only £35.
 Initiation only £20.
 Concessions for full-time students and people in receipt of Universal Credit or Pension Credit.
 No charge for under 18s.
 There is no charge for attending the conference on Sunday morning.

 Sharing the Dechen Conference: 10.30am Sunday 10 December